-But what was at first strange, foreign, and seemed like “empty tradition” soon became valued and appreciated as my understanding grew.
+What was at first strange, foreign, and seemed like “empty tradition” soon became valued and appreciated as my understanding grew.
 I started to see how the rhythm of the church calendar was intentionally out-of-sync with the Hallmark calendar.
-This reminded me of the ways in which the Christian life is also intentionally out of step with the world.
+This reminded me of the ways in which the Christian life is also intentionally out-of-sync with the world.

 During seminary I led and worshiped with Baptist churches that followed many of these calendar seasons and days.
 Sometimes informally, sometimes formally, and sometimes not at all.
 In this time I began to see how this experience of the Christian faith better prepared me for the rhythms of life.

 In short, I found that my faith matured and increased in compassion, love, and balance.
-Many of these worship opportunities drew me closer to God in ways I had never experienced.
+Intentionally walking in the highs and lows of emotion in connection to these worship opportunities drew me closer to God in ways I had never experienced.

 That it was also something made of ashes (the leftover byproduct of heat and light) and in the shape of a cross (the Roman instrument of torture and execution), also kept me grounded in the life of sacrifice and challenge that often is the Christian life.

 My heart is full each Ash Wednesday.
 Full of the weight of the world’s sin, and my own.
 Full of the awareness of just how far from God we were/are.
 Full of the awareness of the sacrifice of Christ.